-- testing of at least three dose levels and a concurrent control - At least 10 female and 10 male animals should be used at each dose level (including control group) - dosing of the Substance daily for a period of 90 days until the scheduled termination of the study - histopathology (including thyroid gland/ thyroid hormone measurements), urinalysis, sensory reactivity to various stimuli and functional observations of the animals, and pathology of sexual (male and female) organs, full detailed gross necropsy and subsequent histopathology of both types tissues
+- testing of at least three dose levels and a concurrent control - At least 10 female and 10 male animals should be used at each dose level (including control group) - dosing of the Substance daily for a period of 90 days until the scheduled termination of the study - histopathology (including thyroid gland/ thyroid hormone measurements), ophthalmological examination, urinalysis, sensory reactivity to various stimuli and functional observations of the animals, and pathology of sexual (male and female) organs, full detailed gross necropsy and subsequent histopathology of both types tissues

-The study i) you have provided was conducted with less than three dose levels, and less than 10 animals per sex per test dose group (only male animals investigated), while the number of investigated male animals is not reported.
+The study ii) you have provided was conducted with less than three dose levels, and was conducted with less than 10 animals per sex per test dose group (only male animals investigated), while the number of animals is not reported.

-The studies iii) and iv) you have provided do not have the required exposure duration of 90 days.
+The studies iv) and vi) you have provided do not have the required exposure duration of 90 days.

-The study i) you have provided was conducted without the above listed toxicological investigations according to the information provided in the dossier.
+The study ii) you have provided was conducted without the above listed toxicological investigations according to the information provided in the dossier.